 Following are descriptions of SFRs related to the operation of the CIP-51 System Controller.
-Reserved bits should not be set to logic 1.
-Future product versions may use these bits to implement new features in which case the reset value of the bit will be logic 0, selecting the feature's default state.
-Detailed descriptions of the remaining SFRs are included in the sections of the datasheet associated with their corresponding system function.
+Reserved bits should always be written to the value indicated in the SFR description.
+Future product versions may use these bits to implement new features in which case the reset value of the bit will be the indicated value, selecting the feature's default state.
+Detailed descriptions of the remaining SFRs are included in the sections of the data sheet associated with their corresponding system function.